In Memoriam: Bernhard R. Works

-Professor Emeritus Dr. Bernhard R. Works was Krannert Center for the Performing Arts’ first technical director and served in that capacity until his retirement in 1993.
 He died October 28, 2017, in Middleton, Wisconsin, surrounded by friends and family.
-In his long career in technical theatre, Dr. Works designed hundreds of productions in schools, colleges, community theatre, and professional summer stock.
-He was a member of the original planning committee for KCPA and worked closely with architect Max Abramovitz’s team to develop and design the space.
-Dr. Works developed the Illinois High School Theatre Festival in 1975, convinced that it was a terrific opportunity for community engagement.
+In his long career in technical theatre, Works designed hundreds of productions for schools, colleges, community theatre, and professional summer stock.
+He was a member of the original planning committee for Krannert Center and worked closely with architect Max Abramovitz’s team to develop and design the space.
+Works developed the Illinois High School Theatre Festival in 1975, convinced that it was a terrific opportunity for community engagement.
 He was a founding member of the Illinois Theatre Association and its second president, 1975–77.
-Active in the United States Institute of Theatre Technology (USITT) since 1960 (a year after starting as an assistant professor at the University of Illinois at Urbana–Champaign), he earned the Joel E. Rubin Founders Award, the Institute’s highest honor, in 2011.
+Active in the United States Institute of Theatre Technology since 1960 (a year after starting as an assistant professor at the University of Illinois at Urbana–Champaign), he earned the Joel E. Rubin Founders Award, the institute’s highest honor, in 2011.
 He established the annual Frederick A. Buerki Golden Hammer Award to recognize and fund an outstanding student technician and the Master Craftsmanship Award, recognizing a graduating senior in scene painting, stage properties, costume making, and lighting technology.
-Dr. Works was a dedicated teacher, craftsperson, and artist.
+Works was a dedicated teacher, craftsperson, and artist.